python/devguide/clang.rst

     fun:_Ios_Fmtflags

-As an example with Pyhton 3.4.0, ``audioop.c`` will produce a number of
+As an example with Python 3.4.0, ``audioop.c`` will produce a number of
 findings: ::

     ./Modules/audioop.c:422:11: runtime error: left shift of negative value -1